 Import or print your FLRC calendars today

 When are your favorite FLRC races and other events taking place this year?
-Don’t guess—our dates do move around sometimes (we’ve already had to reschedule our June outdoor track meet to get a track).
+Don’t guess—our dates do move around sometimes, like our Saturday group runs in June.
 You can view the FLRC race calendar in three ways, so pick whichever works best for you.

 - Subscribe to our Google Calendar so race dates, group runs, and other FLRC events (like the Annual Picnic) flow into your computer and phone calendar.
 Download and import this ICS file for most calendar apps; subscribe to email@example.com if you use Google Calendar.

 - Check the home page calendar on the FLRC website, which lists all FLRC events alongside other races in the area.
 Anyone can submit a local race to our home page calendar.

 - Download a PDF of our attractive print calendar, suitable for posting on a refrigerator or bulletin board near you!
 Speaking of which, could you do us a favor?
 If you know of any bulletin boards in the buildings or businesses you frequent, could you print a copy out and post it?